3DStreamingToolkit/3DStreamingToolkit/AzureSetup/NSeriesHostVMSetup.md

-## Setup Azure NSeries Host VM Host/Server Setup
+### Setup Azure NSeries Host VM Host/Server Setup

-N-Series VM's are currently only avialable in South Central DataCenter with HDD VM Drives selector
+N-Series VM's are currently only avialable in South Central DataCenter with HDD VM Drives selector N-Series VM is deployed with SSD

 1. Use/Create "3DToolkitResourceGroup"
 2. Create VM